Counter fraud unit

 Counter fraud data

-The Counter Fraud Unit carries out data matching exercises to help prevent and detect fraud and ensure the Council is providing efficient and cost effective services to the public.
+The Counter Fraud Unit carries out data matching exercises in order to help prevent and detect fraud and ensure the Council is providing efficient and cost effective services to the public.

 Data matching involves comparing computer records held by one body or Council department against other computer records held by the same organisation or another body to either confirm records or identify inconsistencies.
 The data matched may contain personal information.